 A young patient started this blog for me five years ago, in March 2012.
 It was meant primarily for writing about child-raising and mental health.
 But I was scared to write.
 I busied myself putting up photographs and other less-threatening things on it.
 It was nearly one year later that I dared to take the plunge.
 A very simple topic: Being parents.
 Something I had experience with.
 After that it got easier.

 I had written a series of articles on mental illness for a local newspaper a couple of years before.
 Someone suggested I list their links on this blog.
 So I did.
 Someone else suggested I write a short gist for each article as well.
 I did that too.

 As many people are afraid to take psychiatric medicines, I wrote a series of short blog posts about psychiatric medicines and sometimes referred patients to them.

 Over time, I started liking my blog.
 It became a place I could visit, a place where I could express myself.
 Here, I was obliged to clarify things in my mind before I wrote, unlike a diary where I might allow sloppy thinking, half-baked ideas and excessive emotion.

-Though I’m aware of things happening around the world, I’m hesitant to comment on them here.
-I think news reports are often some sort of a red herring, the real news being closer to what one reads between the lines.
-Things sometimes don’t add up.
-There are so many things I read and hear, that float around like space junk in my head, but can’t be neutralised because of missing bits of information.
-Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time I just let them go.
+Though I think I’m aware of things happening around the world, I’m hesitant to comment on them here, especially after I came to know that ‘fake news’ exists and is not just something Trump rants about.
+A lot of stuff floats around like space junk in my head, but can’t be neutralised because of missing bits of information.
+Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time I just let it go.